-In the templatic bleaching method, participants are presented with templatic items consisting of a templatic antecedent, as in (12), and a templatic consequent, as in (13), and are asked to judge the likelihood that the consequent is true given the antecedent using a slider with extremely unlikely on the left and extremely likely on the right (Gantt et al. in prep).2
+In the templatic bleaching method-originally developed by Gantt et al. (in prep) to investigate how lexical and world knowledge interact to generate inferences-participants are presented with templatic items consisting of a templatic antecedent, as in (12), and a templatic consequent, as in (13), and are asked to judge the likelihood that the consequent is true given the antecedent using a slider with extremely unlikely on the left and extremely likely on the right.2 b.
+A doubted that C happened.

 (12) a.
-A boasted to B that C happened.(13) a.
-A believed that C happened.b.
+A boasted to B that C happened.

+(13) a.
+A believed that C happened.

+b.
 A wanted C to have happened.